 Hi!
-I’m Shari Caudron and I help people who are motivated to write a book about their personal experiences in order to create positive change in the world.
+I’m Shari Caudron and I help people who are motivated to write memoirs and nonfiction books in order to create positive change in the world.

-I’m passionate about my work because I know how much storytelling changes people—both authors and their readers.
+I’m passionate about my work because I know how much writing changes people—both authors and their readers.

-It’s a pretty good deal, if you ask me, which is why I’ve devoted most my career to personal storytelling in one way or other.
+It’s a pretty good deal, if you ask me, which is why I’ve devoted all my career to writing in one way or other.
 Along the way, I’ve gotten to do some very cool things, including…

-Teach memoir writing and personal storytelling to more than 2,500 adult students at the University of Denver, Arizona State University and Lighthouse Writers in Denver, where I received a student-nominated award for teaching excellence.
+Teach memoir and nonfiction writing to more than 2,500 adult students at the University of Denver, Arizona State University and Lighthouse Writers in Denver, where I received a student-nominated award for teaching excellence.

 Write a book called WHO ARE YOU PEOPLE? about my personal search for passion.
 The book won the Colorado Book Award, was chosen for Entertainment Weekly’s MUST list (landing between Lassie and Bob Dylan!), and featured on NPR.
 (Listen/read here.)